 - A strong likelihood of using the diversity of human experience as an educational resource in teaching and scholarship.

-- Membership in a community of people whose underrepresentation in the American professoriate has been severe and longstanding.
+- Membership in one or more of the following groups, whose underrepresentation in the American professoriate has been severe and longstanding.

 i.
 Alaska Natives (Aleut, Eskimo, or other Indigenous People of Alaska)